 Report work when requesting benefit payments

-- A part-time, or on-call job, even if you had it before you became unemployed from your main job
+- Earnings from a part-time or on-call job, even if you had that job before you became unemployed from your main job

 - Self-employment, working for cash, or volunteer work